digitalinnovationone/dio-lab-open-source/community/JoãoFydev.md

-# Meu Perfil no GitHub
+# Meu Perfil no GitHub.

 Hello, my name is João Victor Fernandes Dias.
 I am studying at the Systems Analysis and Development faculty - Unifran (3rd Semester of 2024).